 - We also collect details of your interactions with us through our advising, enrollment management, and support services online, via email, in person, and by telephone.

-- Data from sources that you have agreed can share your personal data.
+- Data from sources that you have agreed can share your personal information.

 - Other information you chose to provide to support your health, safety, and well-being in your program.

-Whenever we collect or process your personal data, we will only keep it in accordance with the University’s Record Retention Policy and for the purpose for which it was collected.
-At the end of that retention period, your personal data will either be deleted completely or anonymized, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.
+Whenever we collect or process your personal information, we will retain it in accordance with the University’s policies and practices concerning record retention.
+Generally, we will retain personal information as long as it is necessary for the purpose for which it was collected and for purposes of legal compliance.
+To the extent it is commercially practicable, at the end of that retention period, your personal information will either be deleted completely or anonymized, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

-Personal data in connection with your employment with the University is required for but not limited to: fulfilling the obligations established by any applicable United States or local law, such as GDPR, immigration, labor, tax, social security contribution requirements, payroll, benefits, safety, other employee/employer requirements, and/or contractual obligations as well as for the administration and performance of academic, co-curricular, and related services.
+The University processes personal information in connection with your employment or application for employment, including but not limited to, the following purposes: fulfilling the obligations established by any applicable United States or state, local, or foreign law that may apply to the University, such as immigration, labor, tax, social security contribution requirements, payroll, benefits, safety, other employee/employer requirements, and/or contractual obligations as well as for the administration and performance of academic, co-curricular, and related services.

 D. Notification of Changes

 The University reserves the right to change this Policy at any time.
-We will always immediately republish this Policy to reflect those changes and posting appropriately changed versions of this Policy at this location will constitute sufficient notice of those changes in our Policy.
+We will republish this Policy to reflect those changes.
+Posting new versions of this Policy at this location will constitute sufficient notice of those changes in our Policy.

-- University means Arcadia University, its colleges, schools, affiliates, divisions and subsidiaries.
+University refers to Arcadia University, its colleges, schools, affiliates, divisions, and subsidiaries.